 Issues of Concern

-There are many areas of concern at the end-of-life for both the dying patient and their family members.
+There are many areas of concern at the end of life for both the dying patient and their family members.
 These areas are communication, cultural considerations, plan of care, ethics, pain and symptom management, and termination of care.
-The discussion of these areas of concern below is a summary of the existing literature.
-Healthcare professionals must recognize that some of these areas of concern might not apply to the patient they are caring for, and they must be able to adapt them as necessary.
+The discussion of these areas of concern below summarizes the existing literature.
+Healthcare professionals must recognize that some of these areas of concern might not apply to the patient they are caring for and must be able to adapt them as necessary.

 Communication

 End-of-life conversations are never easy conversations to have.
 These conversations can be more difficult when the healthcare team member lacks training and expertise in end-of-life discussions.[3]
-However, research consistently shows patients value any end-of-life conversations when the healthcare team members use open and honest communication.
-Further, this openness represents an essential element of establishing trust between the patient and the healthcare team.[4]
-To help alleviate this potential discomfort and guide these conversations, the healthcare literature suggests providers and their healthcare teams follow guidelines recommended by NHPCO, which reminds healthcare professionals to speak with compassion.
+However, research consistently shows patients value end-of-life conversations when the healthcare team members communicate openly and honestly.
+Further, this openness is essential to establishing trust between the patient and the healthcare team.[4]
+To help alleviate this potential discomfort and guide these conversations, the healthcare literature suggests that providers and their healthcare teams follow guidelines recommended by NHPCO, which remind healthcare professionals to speak with compassion.

-Asking how much the patient wants to know “Some of the patients I see want to know a lot of details about their diagnosis, while others prefer just a general discussion.
+Asking how much the patient wants to know “Some patients I see want to know many details about their diagnosis, while others prefer just a general discussion.
 Which do you prefer?”

-The final guideline healthcare team members need to follow is to be aware that a patient’s cultural preferences may influence how end-of-life discussions.
-Cultural preferences can dictate when end-of-life conversations can initiate, to whom that information is directed, and how information is conveyed.
-By being informed of their patients' cultural preferences, healthcare team members can “avoid stereotypes and incorrect assumptions while enhancing patient-centered care.”[8]
-Understanding the patient's cultural affiliations goes back to knowing your patient and having a rapport with them.
+The final guideline healthcare team members must follow is to be aware that a patient’s cultural preferences may influence end-of-life discussions.
+Cultural preferences can dictate when end-of-life conversations can be initiated, to whom that information is directed, and how information is conveyed.
+By being informed of their patient's cultural preferences, healthcare team members can “avoid stereotypes and incorrect assumptions while enhancing patient-centered care”.[8]
+Understanding the patient's cultural affiliations returns to knowing your patient and having a rapport with them.

 Cultural Considerations